From Sickle Cell to Seacole - In Conversation with Professor Dame Elizabeth Anionwu

-Her memoirs, originally self-published in 2016, are due to be republished in 2021 by Orion entitled Dreams From My Mother.
+Her memoirs, originally self-published in 2016, were republished in 2021 by Orion entitled Dreams From My Mother.

 Dame Anionwu is Life Patron of the Mary Seacole Trust and Patron of the Sickle Cell Society.
 In 2020 she was included in the top 100 Greatest Black Britons.

 In November 2020 Professor Anionwu was included in the BBC 100 Women 2020 list.